HafZaharil/ptsc-ml-surrogate/README.md

 - strong baseline for non-linear regression
 - less sensitive to tuning than boosting in many cases
 - easy to interpret as a “bagged trees” benchmark
+- The .pkl file are not uploaded due to the huge size of the file.

 In short:
 - **HGB** = strong baseline, simple stack